Ashiesamuel12/Golden-Years/README.md

 ## Cascading style sheets

 + Most of the css were compared with that of the code institute love running project.

+## Html

++ Steps for the Html structure were inspired from the code institute love running project.

+# Acknowledgement

+A big thank you goes to my mentor [Spencer Bariball](https://github.com/5pence?tab=repositories) for taking his time to answer all my questions and for being there at everystep of my coding journey.